 6. If you have EVER fainted or been queasy with ANY medical intervention, then you must also take Gravol® 50 mg one hour prior to the appointment.

-7. Arrive 30 minutes early (if you are late, your appointment will be cancelled and you will be charged).
+7. Arrive at least 45 minutes early (if you are late, your appointment will be cancelled and you will be charged).
 You cannot listen to an iPod or other electronic device during then operation, so don’t bring it.

 8. Arrange for a lift home 30 minutes after your appointment time (you will be asked to remain at the clinic for about 15 minutes after the procedure.)
 You cannot drive yourself home.
 In all, expect to be there for approximately 45 minutes.
 If you have a special work absence form to be completed by the doctor, this is the time to bring it.